ChiWang/AddClassToRoot/createLib/Readme.md

 Usage
 --------------
+    create dictionary
+        bash createDictionary.sh    // will generate *_Dict* files in ./include and ./src

     scons       // will create executable file sharedLibRootcint at ./, and temporary files in ./Scons scons -c    // clean up